at Wychbury Hill Hagley

 An on call doctor is assigned each day using a rota planned at least a month in advance, full-time GPs are usually allocated 2 on call days per month, which means you need to be available between 08:00 – 18:30.
 This doctor will be responsible for triage and will deal with patients who consider their need urgent for the day once all booked appointments have been taken.
 This doctor is also responsible for any home visiting after 12 noon.

 Wychbury Patient Participation Group meet every 2 months and have been integral to working with the practice in developing services; particularly so whilst we have been involved with Productive General Practice.
 The PPG is supported by a GP and staff members who joins their regular meetings.
 The PPG has developed over the last 12 years since its formation and have instigated a number of public events to promote patient self care management.
-The next planned event is being held on Saturday 4th March and is ‘Gardening for Health’
+The next planned event is being held in September 2018 and is ‘Prostate Cancer Awareness'

 Wychbury Medical Group is involved in commissioning and works with Stourbridge, Lye and Wollescote Locality.
 The group meeting on a monthly basis to discuss services commissioned locally.
 Our commissioning lead GP is Dr David Hegarty and Dr Rebecca Willetts is involved in Dudley Integrated Care, however, all clinicans are encouraged to be involved in commissioning.
 Wychbury is currently engaging with its locality groups to form an MCP, which is currently in its early stages.

 As you can imagine working across 3 sites means that you may not always regularly catch up with some colleagues so in order to allow an opportunity to do this social evenings are arranged with GPs, usually a meal at a local restaurant.
 The Practice always has a Christmas party and sometimes other events so we can meet as one group.